Seanan McGuire

-Seanan McGuire (pronounced SHAWN-in; born January 5, 1978, in Martinez, California) is an American author and filker.
+Seanan McGuire (pronounced SHAWN-in; born January 5, 1978) is an American author and filker.
 McGuire is known for her urban fantasy novels.
 She uses the pseudonym Mira Grant to write science fiction/horror and the pseudonym A. Deborah Baker to write the "Up-and-Under" children's portal fantasy series.

-In 2010, she was awarded the John W. Campbell Award for Best New Writer by the World Science Fiction Convention.
-Her 2016 novella Every Heart a Doorway received a Nebula Award, Hugo Award, Locus Award, and Alex Award.
+In 2010, she was awarded the John W. Campbell Award for Best New Writer.
+Her works have garnered numerous awards, including the Alex Award, Hugo Award, Locus Award, and Nebula Award.

-In 2013, McGuire received a record five Hugo nominations in total, two for works as Grant and three under her own name.

-Biography
+Early life and education

+McGuire was born on January 5, 1978, in Martinez, California.
+McGuire has stated that her mother, Micki McGuire, had "primary custody, two other children, no money, and an abusive husband who targeted [Seanan]".
+During the summer, McGuire traveled with her father, a carnival worker of Romani origin, an experience she described as "Bradbury-esque running wild and unfettered through farmers' fields, building Ferris wheels and living on funnel cake."

+At age nine, McGuire was diagnosed with obsessive–compulsive disorder.

-McGuire was born in California and attended University of California, Berkeley.
-She currently lives in Washington State.
+McGuire attended University of California, Berkeley, where she studied folklore and herpetology.

-She has described her interests as including "swamps, long walks, long walks in swamps, things that live in swamps, horror movies, strange noises, musical theater, reality TV, comic books, finding pennies on the street, and venomous reptiles."
+Career

-McGuire frequently posts online about roleplaying games, My Little Pony, and caring for her menagerie of cats.
-Before becoming a full-time writer, she worked at a reptile rescue organization.
+Before becoming a full-time writer, McGuire worked at a reptile rescue organization.

-She identifies as pansexual, bisexual, and demisexual and writes numerous queer characters into her work.

-McGuire is of partial Romani descent.

-Professional career

 McGuire has published filk music, poetry, short fiction, essays, and novels.
-Most follow speculative fiction themes of fantasy, science fiction, and horror.
+Most of her works are speculative fiction, including fantasy, science fiction, and horror.
 Her earliest publication was a contribution to the June 2002 poetry anthology Speculon.
-She produced the musical album Pretty Little Dead Girl in 2006 and published her first short story to the Edge of Propinquity in 2008.
+She produced the musical album Pretty Little Dead Girl in 2006 and published her first short story in The Edge of Propinquity in 2008.
+In 2009, she published her first novel, Rosemary and Rue, which has resulted in her longest-running series, with the 19th book, Silver and Lead, published in 2025.

-Rosemary and Rue was her first published novel, released in 2009.
-She published Feed under the pseudonym Mira Grant in 2010, thus establishing herself as an urban fantasy writer and her Grant persona as a horror/science fiction writer.
+In 2010, she published Feed under the pseudonym Mira Grant.
+This established Seanan McGuire as an urban fantasy writer and her pseudonym Mira Grant as a horror/science fiction writer.

-Her longest-running series is the October Daye books, which began in 2009 with Rosemary and Rue.
-Sixteen books are currently available and the next installment is planned for September 2023.

 In 2018, McGuire began writing for Marvel Comics.
-She is the author of the Spider-Gwen series and has contributed to several other franchises.
+She wrote two Spider-Gwen series from 2018 to 2020 — Spider-Gwen: Ghost-Spider and Spider-Gwen: Into the Unknown — and has contributed to several other franchises.

+She is a member of the Science Fiction and Fantasy Writers Association (SFWA), the Horror Writers Association (HWA), and the Book View Cafe publishing cooperative.